0

 Genre: Action-Adventure

-A Link to the Past was the only choice that we all agreed on.
-Immediately after agreeing, we began wondering if we were becoming complacent.
-Or maybe we were just tired.
-Either way, A Link to the Past is truly a perfect game.
-The Light/Dark World mechanic was ingenious.
-Two complete worlds that mirror each other, except that everything in the Dark World is distorted and twisted.
-Each dungeon unlocks new items that open up new ways to solve puzzles.
-The Master Sword is a true legend rather than just the “good” sword.
+A Link to the Past was the only ranking we all could agree on.
+Right after agreeing, we started questioning if we were becoming complacent.
+Maybe we were tired?
+Either way, A Link to the Past is perfect.
+Light/Dark World dynamic was genius.
+Having two entire worlds that mirrored each other except everything in Dark World was reversed.
+Each dungeon unlocked a new item that opened new ways to solve puzzles.
+After you defeated Ganondorf with the Master Sword, you truly felt like a legend.

-What makes it so special: The dungeons require you to think creatively and spatially.
-The boss fights test whether you’ve fully mastered each item you’ve unlocked.
-The overworld is full of secrets — there are heart pieces hidden beneath rocks, caves hidden behind trees, etc.
+What makes it so great: Zelda dungeons forced you to think outside the box.
+Boss battles challenged if you fully mastered each item unlocked.
+Exploration of the overworld rewarded you with secrets — hidden heart pieces under rocks, caves behind trees, etc.

-Does it still hold up?: It is still the standard for 2D Zelda games.
-Breath of the Wild is fantastic, but A Link to the Past is timeless.
+Does it still hold up? : It still is the standard for 2D Zelda games.
+Breath of the Wild was amazing but A Link to the Past is timeless.

-[A Link to the Past Brought Our Argumentative Crew Together → ]
+[A Link To The Past Brought Our Angry Crew Together →]

 4. Super Mario World (1990)